nickebbitt/nickebbitt.github.io/_drafts/206-12-17-making-a-mockery-of-web-services.markdown

 ### Why use mocks?

 Mocks help us to write tests that are deterministic and repeatable.
-They provide a way of controlling the behaviour collaborative dependencies that the object (or system) under test is interacting with.
+They provide a way of controlling the behaviour of dependencies that the object (or system) under test is collaborating or interacting with.

 This control allows us to model the various scenarios or use-cases necessary to prove that the software meets the acceptance criteria.

-_NOTE: I'm aware of some debate as to whether you should use mocks for testing or not.
-All I know is they have proved useful to me when writing tests._

 ### When to mock?

-It is likely that during the development of an application you will be writing different types of tests with the intention of increasing the confidence that what you are producing is correct.
+It is likely that during the development of an application you will be writing different types of tests with the intention of increasing the confidence that the changes you are developing are correct.

 ![Testing Pyramid](/assets/wiremock/testing-pyramid.png){:class="img-responsive"}